-ISEE raises funds from a wide range of sources to support participation in the PDP (see "ISEE Funding Sources & Priorities"), and receives core funding from the following units at University of California, Santa Cruz:

-- Division of Social Sciences

-- Division of Physical & Biological Sciences

-- Division of Graduate Studies

-- Vice Chancellor for Research

-- Jack Baskin School of Engineering
+The PDP is led by ISEE at University of California Santa Cruz (UCSC).
+In 2019 participants will be supported by UCSC (Division of Social Sciences, Division of Physical & Biological Sciences, Baskin School of Engineering, and Division of Graduate Studies) and the National Science Foundation (AST#1743117 & #1339067).
 The PDP is part of the Institute for Scientist & Engineer Educators at the Division of Social Sciences, University of California, Santa Cruz

-Institute for Scientist & Engineer Educators University of California, Santa Cruz 1156 High Street Santa Cruz, CA 95064 Email: isee@ucsc.edu Website: isee.ucsc.edu

-PROFESSIONAL DEVELOPMENT PROGRAM
+Institute for Scientist & Engineer Educators University of California, Santa Cruz 1156 High Street Santa Cruz, CA 95064 Email: isee@ucsc.edu Website: isee.ucsc.edu PROFESSIONAL DEVELOPMENT PROGRAM